SamuelNaiwo/Disaster-Recovery-Plan/README.md

 s3.Object(bucket_name, 'test.txt').delete()
 ```

-3. Run the following command in your terminal to upload a file. `python3 delete_file.py`
+3. Run the following command in your terminal to delete a file. `python3 delete_file.py`

 ## Delete S3 Bucket.